joshbruce/fourth-earth-raw/public/additions/content.md

 Guidelines:

 1. Conversion cost should be more than 1; 2 points from the other(s) for every 1 point added to the target, for example.
-2. Points drained for conversion should rotate through multiple life batteries; conversion cost and cost distribution outweigh player choice.
+2. Points drained for conversion should rotate through multiple life batteries; cost conversion and distribution outweigh player choice.

 Consider: